dtorq/dtorq/README.md

 - 🤙 Aloha, I’m @dtorq
-- 👨🏽‍💻 Here to build things
+- 👨🏽‍💻 Here to improve
-- 📓 Contstantly improving
+- 📓 Continuously learning
 - 📫 How to reach me on Linkedin/Github

 <!---